solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 Currently, I/O on relations (e.g. tables, indexes) is tracked.
 However, relation I/O which bypasses shared buffers (e.g. when moving a table from one tablespace to another) is currently not tracked."

-1. Run the following command to clear the stats and see the information available:
+1. Run the following command to clear the stats and see the information available, you should see all zeros:

     ```sql
     select pg_stat_reset_shared('io');